todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 5. Turn JSON files into DFs and merge into one DF that contains image URLs, image captions, and image detected objects

 ## Run Tika and Google Language Detect
+1. Kill all java processes and kill tika server is already running (refer to Errors section fo ReadMe)
+* killall java
+On the Jupyter Notebook:
-1. `pip install langdetect`
+1. pip install langdetect
-2. `pip install Tika`
+2. pip install Tika
-Insights:
-Language detection found that English was the most prevalent language and Telugu the least prevalent.
-This analysis also found differences between Tika and Google Lang Detect in identifying the languages.
+3. Run the notebook TikaGoogleLangDetect.ipynb in directory 1_Language Identification, to generate the language codes

 ## Run Tika Language Translations
+### Instructions for installing dependencies:
+1. Kill all java processes and kill tika server is already running (refer to Errors section fo ReadMe)
+* killall java
+2. Install the docker desktop app
+3. pip install Tika
-1. You need to make sure you have tika and get the docker image running with this command:
+4. You need to make sure you have tika installed and get the docker image running with this command in the terminal:
     - `IMAGE=tgowda/rtg-model:500toEng-v1`
     - `docker run --rm -i -p 6060:6060 $IMAGE`

+On the Jupyter Notebook:
+1. Import Tika
-2. You’ll also need to pip install tika and emoji.
+2. Pip install and emoji.
 3. Please make sure you have Java1.8 or higher intsalled on the environment you are using to run the notebook
+4. Run the notebook RTG_Text_Translations.ipynb in directory 2_English Translation with RTG, to generate the English translations

 ## Run Apache Tika GeoTopic Parser End-to-End
 1. Kill all java processes and kill tika server is already running (refer to Errors section fo ReadMe)